 If you are looking to install Heap on an iframe on your site, and you do not have access to the iframe source page, then you cannot install Heap on that iframe.
 Some embedded widgets, such as Youtube, Vimeo, and Wistia, exist in iframes and provide an API to track interactions within the widget.
 For steps to set this up, see Tracking Video Plays in Heap.

-To use the Event Visualizer with the iframe, you will need to enter the iframe source URL into the Event Visualizer.
+To use Visual labeling with the iframe, you will need to enter the iframe source URL into the Event Visualizer.

 If your use case is to install Heap on an AMP or FBIA page, see the code snippets provided in Tracking AMP or FBIA Pages.